fbpx

 Build Your Creative Writing Skills

-Once you are ready to further develop your creative thinking and writing craft skills, you will be invited to sign up for a workshop or a one-on-one mentorship.
+Once you are ready to further develop your creative thinking and writing craft skills, sign up for a workshop or a one-on-one mentorship.
 You might create a poetry collection, design a plan for a novel, experiment with a new genre, or even draft a full novel.
-We offer self-serve online courses, summer and weekend workshops, and customized one-on-one mentorships.
+We offer quarterly Writers Circles, summer camps, and customized one-on-one mentorships.

 Share Your Work with Readers

-Each year, we offer a writing contest for 3rd-9th grade writers, in which you can submit a short story or poem.
-Winners work with a mentor to revise their pieces and then are published in our annual book.
+Each year, we offer a writing contest for 3rd-12th grade writers, in which you can submit a short story or poem.
+Winners work with a mentor to revise their pieces and then are published in our annual Inklings Book, or Inklings Book: Teen Edition.
 All applicants receive a personalized, encouraging editorial letter from one of our Inklings team.
-Other sharing and publication opportunities at Society of Young Inklings include our membership live sessions, mentorship showcase reading, publication on our website, or even publication of your novels through our Fresh Ink publishing program.
+Other sharing and publication opportunities at Society of Young Inklings include publishing your work on our Inkwell, mentorship showcase reading, or even publication of your novels through our Fresh Ink publishing program.

 What kinds of authors might I meet?